fbpx

 5. On a lined baking sheet, set pieces flat on their sides with a cut side facing down.
 Return them to the oven to crisp for 10 – 15 minutes.
 Do not flip the biscotti while baking!
 Once they’re dry, lightly crisp, and golden around the edges, remove cookies from the oven.
 To prevent breakage, allow the pieces to remain on the baking sheet until they’ve shed off heat and are stiff enough to handle.
 Transfer to a cooling rack and cool completely.
 As they cool, these Italian cookies will harden and become dryer.

 6. Melt chocolate according to package instructions.
 (I melt baking chocolate in the microwave in 30 second increments, stirring well after each session until the chocolate is melted and smooth).
 With the back of a spoon, spread melted chocolate onto the bottom of each biscuit.
-Transfer to a silicone mat.
-Allow chocolate to harden and dry.
+Lay biscotti on a sheet of parchment paper.
+Allow the chocolate to harden and dry.

 Notes